Randy Schneider

-Randy Abogado Schneider (born 27 August 2001) is a professional footballer who plays as an attacking midfielder for Swiss Super League club Winterthur.
+Randy Abogado Schneider (born 27 August 2001) is a professional footballer who plays as an attacking midfielder for club Andorra.
 Born in Switzerland, he plays for the Philippines national team.

 Career

 Youth

 Schneider began his career in Switzerland with the youth teams of Beringen, Schaffhausen and Grasshoppers.

 Grasshoppers

 U21 team

 In July 2019, Schneider was promoted to the U21 team of Grasshoppers.

 Senior team

 In July 2020, Schneider made his debut for the senior team of Grasshoppers in a 4–0 home win against Stade Lausanne.
 Schneider scored his first professional goal in a 2–1 home win against Chiasso.

 Loan to Aarau

 In September 2020, Schneider was sent out on loan to fellow Swiss Challenge League club Aarau.
 Schneider made his debut for Aarau in a 1–3 home defeat against Wil, coming in as a substitute for Elsad Zverotić in the 67th minute.

 Aarau

 After a season-long loan spell at the club, Schneider joined Aarau on a free transfer, signing a two-year deal.

 In March 2022, Schneider was named Swiss Football League Player of the Month for the month of February 2022, prevailing against Yanick Brecher of Zürich, Kwadwo Duah of St. Gallen, Asumah Abubakar of Luzern and Jordan Siebatcheu of Young Boys.